Skip to content

 The real estate AI cowork stack

-Summarize client email history Microsoft 365 Copilot
+Summarize client email history Claude reads the thread via the Microsoft 365 connector

 Draft listing descriptions Claude Cowork